midnqp/cpy/README.md

 Words of caution from the Author, for aspiring programmers:
->Look, I know you're used to `print(str.reverse("1234567"))`.
+>Maybe you're used to `print(str.reverse("1234567"))`.
 But in C/C++, you need to allocate and deallocate memory like a good & responsible programmer.
 So, you need to do
 ```c
 char* rev = str_reverse("123");
 print(rev);